Navy OCS Workouts and How to Prepare

 Three days a week, on average, you will do a HIIT (high-intensity interval training) calisthenics workout of roughly five rounds of five different exercises for 45 seconds with a 45-second water break between each round.
 Sometimes it will be just a core HIIT focusing on improving your plank time but usually, it will be a full-body workout of squats, jumping jacks, push-ups, and core, with variations of each.

+Roughly twice a week you will be doing group runs.
+The runs can vary from a sustained endurance on the track to a “train run” where you run with a group in two side-by-side lines and sprint from the back to the front where you’ll jog again until you become the last in line and spring again.
 They do a good job of creating three different speed groups so that you can run at a speed that will push you but isn’t too fast.
 I’d recommend going in the fastest group you can tolerate so that you get faster on the PRT but just don’t be like the person that was in my class that joined the fastest group and then was crying after 3 minutes.
 That was confusing.

 Additionally, they may combine running and calisthenics so that you’re running the road loop and stopping every 200m to do body-weight exercises in the goose poop.
 I suppose in this situation it would be wise to join the fastest group and use your tears to wash the poop off.